 As required by state law, OSPI develops the state's learning standards (RCW 28A.150.210) and oversees the assessment of the learning standards (RCW 28A.655.070) for state and federal accountability purposes.
 Physical Education K-12 Learning standards define what all students should know and be able to do at each grade level in a Physical Education class.
-70% of districts reporting having an adopted or developed Physical Education curriculum; most of those with curriculum have developed their own (table 6).
+83% of districts reporting having an adopted or developed Physical Education curriculum.
+OSPI does not review Physical Education curriculum to determine if it is aligned to Physical Education K-12 Learning standards.